mrdougwright/rubykin.github.io/if-and-else.md

 layout: default
 title: If and Else
 weight: 5
-description: A conditional in software programming is a basic quesion.
+description: A conditional in software programming is a basic question.
 If some condition is true do it.
 Else do something different.
 ---

 "If you clean your room then you can play, or else you won’t." - Mom